thepocagency/com.tpa.opensource.twitterapi.examples/README.md

 If you follow the next compilation process, you will obtain a standalone JAR file.

-This project contains couple of generic classes to create new Twitter calls quickly and easily.
+This project contains couple of generic classes to create new Twitter calls, quickly and easily.
 There is also an example of how to use Twitter streaming calls.

 ## How to use it / Example